-Whenever someone is arrested for a Hall County DUI, the officer is required by law to arrest them and retain their drivers license.
+Whenever someone is arrested for a DUI, the officer is required by law to arrest them and retain their driver’s license.
 The officer then issues a DDS 1205 form.
-This form is the officers notice to You of the officers intention to suspend YOUR privileges to operate a motor vehicle.
+This form is the officer’s notice to you of the officer’s intention to suspend YOUR privileges to operate a motor vehicle.
 You must write a 30 day response letter to stop the suspension.

-For a free consultation and evaluation of your Hall County DUI charges call our firm for Defense by experienced Hall County Criminal Defense Attorneys.
+For a FREE consultation and evaluation of your DUI charges, call our firm.
 Our Criminal Defense Lawyers have the knowledge and skills for your defense.

-Just because you have been charged with a Hall County DUI does not mean that you have to accept guilt, it means you need to hire a experienced attorney to mount a proper defense for YOUR charges.
+Just because you have been charged with a DUI does not mean that you have to accept guilt.
+It means you need to hire an experienced attorney to mount a proper defense for YOUR charges.